 How much funding can I get?

-The rules around who is eligible to pay the 'home' rate of tuition fees and who can get student support funding have changed significantly for students starting a course on or after 1 August 2021.
-If you are starting a course in the 2021/22 academic year, please see the information on the Student Finance England website, which outlines the categories (scroll down towards the bottom of the page).
+In order to pay the 'home' rate of tuition fees and get student funding, you must meet the eligibility criteria.
+If you are starting a course in the 2023/24 academic year, please see the information on the Student Finance England website, which outlines the eligibility categories for student finance funding (scroll down towards the bottom of the page).
 The NHS Learner Support Fund requires that you meet the criteria used by Student Finance England (or the relevant UK funding body depending on which country you normally live in).
 View eligibility criteria for the NHS Learner Support Fund.
 The UKCISA website also has information about eligibility criteria.

 Your entitlement may also be affected if you have undertaken study at the same level (or higher) previously, or if you have a higher education qualification.
 However, many healthcare courses have different rules about the impact of previous study on eligibility for funding, and you may still get funding even if you have studied a higher education course before (this will depend partly on whether you have registration already; seek advice or see the information on the webpages below).